 An Overview Of Your SEO Proposal

 An overview section is the first thing your prospect will go through before they read your proposal.
 That’s why you need to make sure that you set your expectations from the start.

-Here are few tips when writing the Overview section:
+Here are a few tips when writing the Overview section:

 Substitute every word

-While writing the overview of your SEO proposal it’s good to write to an audience with a 9th grade reading level.
+While writing the overview of your SEO proposal it’s good to write to an audience with a 9th-grade reading level.
 To do this, skim through your writing and hunt for words that could be harder to understand without a dictionary.
-Then replace such words with the those that the average person would understand.
+Then replace such words with those that the average person would understand.